 The very first thing you see when you Google services are the paid ads.
 The number of ads on the first page of search results is increasing quickly.
 An optimized Google AdWords campaign can drive huge amounts of traffic to your law firm’s website.

-Some of the ways you can use AdWords most effectively to market your law firm:
+Some of the ways you can use AdWords to capatilize on online marketing for law firms:

 - Target specific zip codes.
 It is often the case that there will be parts of your city more target-worthy than others.
 For instance, if you are a family lawyer, marketing your law firm to an area of your city where there are only businesses is somewhat useless.
 Using AdWords, you can target specific parts of your city, rather than just the city as a whole.